briandweber/project-beta/README.md

 Team:

-- Austin Hamilton - Services microservice
+- Person 1 - Which microservice?
-- Brian Weber - Sales microservice
+- Person 2 - Which microservice?

 ## How to Run this App